K. M. Seethi Sahib: Early life

 K. M. Seethi was born in 1899 as the son of Haji Seethi Mohammed and P. K. Fatima Beevi in an affluent family in Kodungallur (Cochin) in central Kerala.
 He did his schooling at Kodungallur High School and completed the Intermediate Course from Maharaja's College, Cochin in 1917, topping his yearly batch.
 After graduating in law, he enrolled as an advocate in Madras High Court in 1927 (practising at Ernakulam).

 With the Congress Party

-Seethi Sahib joined politics as a student, taking part in the Non-Cooperation Movement in (1920–22).
+Seethi Sahib entered politics as a student, taking part in the Non-Cooperation Movement in (1920–22).
 The movement was organized by Mohandas K. Gandhi to induce the British government to grant Self-Government to India.
+He took active participation in freedom movement along with Barrister A.K.
+Pillai in Travancore.

+When Mahatma Gandhi accompanied by Rajaji, Mahadeava Desai and Devadas Gandhi visited Thiruvananthapuram for the first time in connection with the Vaikkom satyagraha on 13 March 1925, it was Seethi Sahib who translated his speech into Malayalam at the reception given by the Thiruvananthapuram Pauravali.

 In 1928, Seethi Sahib was elected to the Cochin Legislative Assembly (on the Congress ticket).
 He attended the 1930 Lahore Congress representing "Kerala".
 A year later (1931), he was re-elected to the Cochin Legislative Assembly with the Congress Party.

 In 1932, Seethi Sahib shifted his practice from Ernakulam to Tellicherry.
 He left Congress in 1933.